LASTA-OUTDOOR/lasta/README.md

 ## Useful Links

-Figma link for the project can be found [here](https://www.figma.com/files/project/216392243).
+- Figma link for the project can be found [here](https://www.figma.com/files/project/216392243).
+- Standup reports and sprint retrospectives can be found on the wiki alongside some download info [Wiki](https://github.com/LASTA-OUTDOOR/lasta/wiki)

 ## Team
 | Name               | GitHub account                                            |